Trustees

 Justice Together is hosted by Justice Collaborations which is a subsidiary of The Legal Education Foundation.
 The Trustees of Justice Collaborations are:

-Jen is a co-Founding Director of JustRight Scotland, a human rights legal charity, responsible for its development as well as overseeing our policy, research and strategic comms and campaigning work.
-She is an experienced human rights lawyer, qualified to practice in Scotland, England and Wales, and New York State.
+Jen is an experienced human rights lawyer qualified to practice in Scotland, England and Wales, and New York State.
 She is a legal expert on asylum, human rights and children’s rights, and on the rights of survivors of torture.
-Jen is also a lecturer in law with the Open University in Scotland, and an enthusiastic advocate of widening access to education for all.
-She enjoys walking in remote parts of Scotland, in the mountains or along the coasts.

 Jacqui is the Director of the Global Exchange on Migration and Diversity at the University of Oxford where she manages a wide portfolio of knowledge exchange and research projects on migration.
 Jacqui’s own work focusses on local government and migration, integration and inclusion.
 Prior to this, Jacqui managed the Refugee and Migrant Team at Islington Council, providing social services support to families and vulnerable adults with No Recourse to Public Funds.
 In 2016, she received a Winston Churchill Memorial Trust Fellowship to travel to cities in the United States and Italy to understand how cities can better integrate migrants.
 It is this experience, alongside her role in delivering the council’s contribution to the Syrian Vulnerable Person’s Resettlement Scheme that have informed her commitment to the vision of Justice Together Initiative.